amitsinha4/CurrConverter/README.md

 ---

-> Clone the reporsitory then make a virtual env (this project has been tested in python 3.6 onwards)
+> Clone the reporsitory then make a virtual env (this project has been tested in python 3.9 onwards)

 ```
 # After activating your virtualenv run following commands

 pip install -r req.txt

+# To update the database with supported currency
+python manage.py seed

 # To run the application
 python manage.py runserver [host:port] # Host and port are optional

 ```